The Dukes of Hazzard (film): Soundtrack

 Jessica Simpson recorded her own version of "These Boots Are Made for Walkin (and added her own lyrics) for the soundtrack to the film.
 Performed from the point of view of her character in the movie, Simpson's cover was co-produced by Jimmy Jam and Terry Lewis, and was released as the soundtrack's first single in 2005.
 It became Simpson's fifth top-20 single in the United States and its music video drew some controversy because of its sexual imagery.
 Both the original Ram Jam version of "Black Betty", and the Sylvia Massy–produced remake by Spiderbait appear in the film.
 AC/DC's "If You Want Blood (You've Got It)" and "Shoot to Thrill" are also played.

+Home media

+The Dukes of Hazzard was released on DVD in December 2005 and on HD DVD in July 2006, but was never released on Blu-ray following the discontinuation of the HD DVD format in 2008.